nimble-dev/nimbleEcology/README.md

 * dynamic occupancy models.

 Community contributions or suggestions for other needs are welcome.

-The plan for this repository is to finish the code, documentation and testing and then make it available as an R package on CRAN.

 Some of these models were used (in slightly different forms) in: